ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 - Fixed Missing Nuka Cola Textures
 - FNV TTW Paper Maps
 - Removed default 90 FOV.
 Players now have control of this themselves
+- NVAC
+> Is not in the list anymore, but players may opt in to use it in the optionals tab

 **Updated**
 - Titans of the New West